A noise reduction method for force measurements in water entry experiments based on the Ensemble Empirical Mode Decomposition: Application of the denoising method to the experimental measurements

 A similar analysis is performed for the force measured at the rear $F_{zR}$ and results are provided in Figure \ref{fig:IMFs_FzR_4T1422N_0X}.

-In this case both the single EMD and the EEMD yields ten modes, but again the last EEMD modes and the residue exhibit a much closer overlapping among the different repeats.
+In this case both the pure EMD and the EEMD yields ten modes, but again the last EEMD modes and the residue exhibit a much closer overlapping among the different repeats.